-Lab Instructor: Mr. Mark Dempsey
+Lab Instructor: Angelika Winner

 Tentative Syllabus Readings specified by chapter, with no author (e.g. "Ch.
 9: The Biosphere and Biodiversity") refer to the main text of the class (Kump, Kasting, and Crane) which the students are expected to have.
 Other readings, specified by author, are supplied as pdf files.
-A complete list of the bibliography will be added shortly.
 Read Chapter 15 onward, one per week of "A Short History of Nearly Everything".